ZuhalAltas/ZuhalAltas/README.md

 ***I'm a student 💻***

 ***About Me ✨<br>***
 💬 Hello!
 I am a computer engineering student at RTE University.
-I love software.I am a student experienced in C,C++,C# and Java.
+I love software.I am a student experienced in C,C++,C# and JAVA.
 Also I know HTML and CSS.I care about writing new code.I love learning new things.

 ***Contact Me📫*** <br>
    zuhal_altas20@erdogan.edu.tr <br>